 A major incident was declared in Runnymede and Spelthorne when a water shortage occurred during a heatwave, following a burst water pipe in Egham.
-The Emergency Management Team were in communication with the water company and with the borough councils to ensure that together plans were actioned and that the best possible provisions were in place for Surrey residents until the normal water service resumed.
+The Emergency Management and Resilience Team were in communication with the water company and with the borough councils to ensure that together plans were actioned and that the best possible provisions were in place for Surrey residents until the normal water service resumed.

 Explosion at Weybridge School, March 2015

 On 13 March an explosion took place at St George's Junior School in Weybridge.
 The explosion and consequent fire happened on the roof of a new building under construction, which was separate to the main school property.
 The children and staff were evacuated and thankfully there were no casualties.
 They were soon able to return to the main school building, which was unaffected.
 The response required a multi-agency approach with SCC services working alongside Elmbridge Borough Council, Surrey Police and Surrey Fire & Rescue Service.

 On 1 December in the early hours of the morning, there was a large fire, which broke out on the Renshaw industrial estate in Staines.
 100 firefighters attended the scene and around 40 residents from a block of flats behind the industrial estate were evacuated to a local rest centre.
 Spelthorne Borough Council set up the rest centre and SCC Adult Social Care staff assisted at the centre.
 Welfare support was also provided by the British Red Cross at both the scene and at the rest centre.
 Due to the industrial units containing chemicals, local residents were told to keep their windows and doors closed.
 The incident caused Staines High Street to close for the majority of the day.